gvwilson/sdxpy/src/debugger/index.md

-We build the reverse lookup table from the `OPS` table in `architecture.py` so that it's always in sync with the table we're using to construct operations ([%f debugger-table %]).
+We build the reverse lookup table from the `OPS` table in `architecture.py` so that it's always in sync with the table we're using to construct operations ([%f debugger-table %]):

+[% inc file="vm_step.py" keep="lookup" %]

-If we wrote the reverse lookup table ourselves, sooner or later we'd forget to update it when updating the forward lookup table:
+If we wrote the reverse lookup table ourselves, sooner or later we'd forget to update it when updating the forward lookup table.
 {: .continue}

-[% inc file="vm_step.py" keep="lookup" %]

 [% figure
    slug="debugger-table"